StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/step-by-step-guide.md

 ## Docker

-If using Docker images of Analyzers and Responders, Docker engine is required on the Operating System:
+If using Docker images of analyzers and responders, Docker engine is required on the operating system:

 !!!
 Example ""